-The Board has a clear purpose from which strategic aims and priorities have been developed to fulfil our civic responsibilities by improving the health of our communities. reducina health inequalities and delivering prudent healthcare in which patients and users feel cared for, safe and confident.
+The Board has a clear purpose from which its strategic aims and priorities have been developed to fulfil our civic responsibilities by improving the health of our communities, reducing health inequalities and delivering prudent healthcare in which patients and users feel cared for, confident and safe.

-The Health Board's agreed objectives seeks to ensure we meet national priorites set by Welsh Government, locally determined priorities and professional standards.
+The Health Board's agreed objectives seeks to ensure we meet national priorities set by Welsh Government, locally determined priorities and professional standards.